 Chicago Botanic Garden

-These fun outdoor camps offer kids in Chicago’s north shore suburbs a wide variety of activities that take advantage of the facilities and expertise at the Chicago Botanic Garden.
+These fun outdoor campouts offer kids and families in Chicago’s north shore suburbs activities that take advantage of the facilities and expertise at the Chicago Botanic Garden.